More rewilding projects

 The solution:

-Removing invasive exotic trees and replacing them with locally indigenous plants improves water quality, bank stability, and the native habitat of Linear Park.
+Removing invasive exotic trees and replacing them with locally indigenous species improves water quality, bank stability and habitat for local wildlife, while also reducing riverbank erosion.

-• Get rid of invasive exotic plants in your garden.
+• Get rid of invasive exotic plants in your garden and replace them with native species that naturally filter water.

 • Consider installing a raingarden.